ameerkat/imdb-to-sql/README.md

 to convert to a SQLite database.
 Postgres support is offered through [psycopg2](http://initd.org/psycopg/) by default.
-Note that you can use any database adapter you like in reality for postgres or otherwise provided it is [DB-API2](http://www.python.org/dev/peps/pep-0249/) compliant and provided you create a schema set for it in the schema folder and that you put in the code to load the schema given the database type in the `create_tables` function.
-You may have to create your own drop table query specific for the database if it does not support the `DROP TABLE IF EXISTS` syntax.
+Note that you can use any database adapter you like in reality for postgres or otherwise provided it is [DB-API2](http://www.python.org/dev/peps/pep-0249/) compliant and provided you create a schema set for it in the schema folder see more details below.
+MySQL support is provided through [MySQLdb](http://sourceforge.net/projects/mysql-python/)

 ## Using another DB-API2 client database adapter
-As stated above you may use any DB-API2 compliant adapter given you edit the script file and provide the schemas in the following way.
+As stated above you may use any [DB-API2](http://www.python.org/dev/peps/pep-0249/) compliant adapter given you edit the script file and provide the schemas in the following way:

 1. Create a variable for the database type in the `DatabaseTypes` class.
 2. Add a condition to the `create_tables` function to drop and create your database.
 You may use the function `executescript` on open cursor/files